isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/findconversation-operation.md

 ### <a name="comment"></a>Comentário

-O item e os identificadores de conversa no exemplo foram reduzidos para preservar a legibilidade.
+Os identificadores de item e conversa no exemplo foram reduzidos para preservar a capacidade de leitura.

 ### <a name="successful-response-elements"></a>Elementos de resposta bem-sucedidos